nevermin9/YDict/README.md

 # YDict

-A simple Vue app that leverages IndexedDB - built-in browser database -  and Words API to create and store dictionaries of English words.
+A simple SvelteKit app that leverages IndexedDB - built-in browser database -  and Words API to create and store dictionaries of English words.

 (https://v4i-movi.pages.dev/)